 I may be in the minority, but I like Newton better than one of the designer’s other more celebrated games, Lorenzo Il Magnifico.
 It’s a solid game and I recommend it to anyone who appreciates eurogames, or wants a good optimization puzzle to solo.
 I look forward to upcoming expansion set to released at the 2019 Internationale Spieltage SPIEL in Essen

-- Player actions are based on a hand of action cards.
-Properly playing these onto their desk to perform actions drives their research and knowledge further and further
+- Manage Resources Wisely - Players’ actions are based on a hand of action cards.
+Properly playing these onto their desk to perform actions drives their research and knowledge. further and further.

-- - JUST as there's no one right way to learn, players can go different directions in their quest for scientific immortality.
+- Multiple Avenues to Victory - Just as there’s no one right way to learn, players can go different directions in their quest for scientific immortality.
 They can study in their personal library, instruct students in the lab, or travel all around Europe for new perspectives.